 It costs an average of just under £35 for front wheel alignment, whereas a year ago, that figure was nearer £37.
-There’s a good reason why this price has come down - it’s simply because more people are asking for it, and so it’s interesting more garages who are keen to carry out the work.
-And more competition always means good old market forces will say that the job will cost less.
+There’s a good reason why this wheel alignment service price has come down - it’s simply because more people are asking for it, and so it’s interesting more garages who are keen to carry out the work.
+And more competition always means good old market forces will reduce the wheel tracking and balancing cost.

 For that kind of price - often less than it would cost for a single new tyre - you’ll be doing your car and your wallet a favour.
 You might feel the difference in the way your car handles more sure-footedly - especially at higher speeds - but you’ll probably also notice that you get an extra mile or two (or more…) from every gallon, so you’re also making long-term savings when you visit the pumps.

 You could find that the choice of outlets which can carry this out is restricted, as not all of them have the necessary equipment to do it.
 It uses a series of HD digital cameras to check alignment, but as this service is above that offered with standard wheel alignment, you should expect to have to pay more than you would to just have wheel alignment checks and adjustments carried out on your vehicle’s front wheels.

 As a final precaution, wherever you have your wheel alignment carried out, you should ensure that either they carry out a road test themselves, or allow you to do this yourself, and then report any problems, and take the car back for further adjustments if necessary.

 If the problems persist, it’s likely that your car’s problems go deeper than the wheels, and could be to do with the suspension - which is likely to mean a more detailed investigation, and very likely, a higher repair bill.